 - To get an independent and objective view

 - To help confirm and bring order to what they already know

-- To provide assurance that the organisation is ready to support a major change programme
+- To provide assurance that the organisation is ready to support a major change programme such as cloud adoption

 - The reduce the complexity of issues by breaking them down into constituent parts